 - The simplest way to declutter in the kitchen is to remove everything from the cabinets, clean the cabinets, then rework what you are keeping back into them.

 - Check expiration dates.
 If we have pasted the expiration date, chunk it!
 If the expiration date is approaching, find a way to use it.

 - Keep in mind how many things you USE versus THINK you use.
 You may be surprised by how many extra things you have.

 - Do not be afraid to move things to another cabinet or drawer.
 I am already planning on moving my spices to the opposite side of the kitchen to make sure they last as long as possible.
 [Right now they are too close to the stove and the steam is clumping up some of them.]

 - Duplicates are not your friend!
 They only take up space.
 If the item you have is of quality, the duplicate will be a space waster.
 If the item you have is not of quality, consider replacing this item with something of better quality.

 - Just in case items are another space waster.
 If you have not used it in past 6-12 months, you do not need it!
 If you have used it within the past 6 months, consider if there is something else you already use that can do the job.

 - Ask yourself if an item deserves to take up space in your home.
 If you do not value it enough to let it take up space, you can remove it from your home.

-To be sure you are notified each week of the new declutter challenge, subscribe via email [If on desktop it is in the column to the right.
-If on mobile, it is located below a photo of me.]!
+To be sure you are notified each week of the new declutter challenge, subscribe via email using the below form!